Training for Research and Academic Careers in Communication Sciences (TRACCS) - SUMMER 2016

 TRACCS is a 6-week intensive research program for minorities that is run by faculty in the Department of Speech and Hearing Sciences at Indiana University for the purpose of increasing the number and diversity of students in pursuit of academic careers in the field of communication sciences and disorders.
 Students from under-represented groups (African American, Latino, American Indian and Asian American) are especially encouraged to apply.
-It will take place Summer 2014.
+It will take place May 31 – July 8rd 2016.

 TRACCS is funded by the Department of Speech & Hearing Sciences at Indiana University, Bloomington.

 We have a program to fit your interests!